Looking for motorcycle boots can be a real struggle.

 Comfort is second to none, with memory foam padding used for the sole, padded front and rear collar, flex and anti-shock midsole, and a waterproof/breathable liner topped off with an antibacterial insole.

-If you plan on putting some miles on the bike in these boots all of those comfort features are going to be very noticeable and appreciated.
+If you plan on putting some miles on the bike in these boots, all of those comfort features will be very noticeable and appreciated.

-There is a lower buckle strap and a hook and loop closure both of which allow you to adjust to suit and make sure the boots are a perfect fit.
+A lower buckle strap and a hook and loop closure allow you to adjust to suit and make sure the boots are a perfect fit.